Pīkao or pīngao, the golden sand sedge (Ficinia), is a native sand-binding sedge that plays an important role in New Zealand's dune ecosystems.

 Pīkao is found only in New Zealand and is one of our major native dune builders, stabilising sandy areas by trapping wind-blown sand.
 It does this between its leaves, around the plant's base and with the long rope-like rhizomes or runners it sends out.

 By allowing or encouraging sand dunes to form, pīkao creates an environment in which other native coastal species can establish and flourish.
-Naturally occuring pīkao is a good indicator of biodiversity in a coastal environment.
+Naturally occurring pīkao is a good indicator of biodiversity in a coastal environment.

 It's thought that the regional differences in pīkao's morphology relate to frost tolerance.
 In the north the plant has sprawling rhizomes, but heavy frost will knock these back.
 In the south, therefore, pīkao is hardier; more compact and erect, has fewer rhizomes and withstands cold winters.